 — Άρης 🤖 Λούβρης (@LouvrisAris) October 20, 2020

-Additionally, Byzantine icons, which featured elements found throughout modernist paintings, such as a distinct flatness, a shallow spatial plane, and an impressive use of graphic color and line, served as great inspiration to artists of the period.
+Additionally, Byzantine icons featuring elements—such as a distinct flatness, a shallow spatial plane, and an impressive use of graphic color and line—common in modernist paintings, served as great inspiration to artists of the period.

-Separating the aesthetics of the holy objects from religion, painters of the time created the “Neo-Byzantine” movement, which involved paintings of secular scenes in the style of Orthodox icons.
+Separating the aesthetics of the holy objects from religion, painters of the time created the “Neo-Byzantine” movement, characterized by secular scenes in the style of Orthodox icons in paintings.

-This movement was particularly influential on the work of Tsarouchis, as he studied under the artist Fotis Kontoglu, who painted both traditional icons and Neo-Byzantine scenes, at the Athens School of Fine Arts.
+This movement was particularly influential on the work of Tsarouchis, as he studied under Fotis Kontoglu, an artisit who painted both traditional icons and Neo-Byzantine scenes, at the Athens School of Fine Arts.

 Tsarouchis and European painting

-After completing his studies, Tsarouchis left Greece for Europe, visiting Italy and Paris, where he encountered European Modernism.
+After completing his studies, Tsarouchis left Greece for Europe to visit Italy and Paris, where he encountered European Modernism.

 He must have recognized a familiarity in what the European Modernists thought were radical forms that rejected the aesthetics of dominant artistic movements and periods of the past.
 In their emphasis on shape, color, and flat planes, Tsarouchis likely recognized elements of traditional Greek icon painting.

-In fact, while Modernist painters rejected aesthetics from Western art, many of which derived from Classical Athens and the Renaissance, they sought out “exotic” art from Africa, Asia, the Middle East, and Eastern Europe, where the influence of Classical Greece and the Renaissance was either not as strong or not present at all.
+In fact, while Modernist painters rejected aesthetics from Western art, much of which derived from Classical Athens and the Renaissance, they sought out “exotic” art from Africa, Asia, the Middle East, and Eastern Europe, where the influence of Classical Greece and the Renaissance was either not as prominent or altogether absent.